cudoventures/cudos-network-docs/src/docs/build-and-earn/testnet-guides/run-seed-node.md

 title: Run a Seed Node
 ---

-# ﻿Run a Seed Node
+# ﻿Run a Seed node

 Before running a node, make sure that you have followed the guide for [setting up your prerequisites and environment](/docs/build-and-earn/testnet-guides/prerequisites.md).